surge-trade/perp-scrypto/README.md

     - The remaining debt is forgiven (zeroed out for the account).
     - The pool absorbs this loss, socializing it among liquidity providers.

-This process ensures under collateralized positions are closed promptly, minimizing risk to the system.
+This process ensures under-collateralized positions are closed promptly, minimizing risk to the system.
 The liquidator takes on market risk in exchange for potentially acquiring discounted assets, while the pool acts as the final backstop for any unrecoverable losses.

 ### Pair Updates

 Regular pair updates are crucial for maintaining accurate exchange state, including the pool's total PnL and skew, as well as for updating funding rates.
-Update are triggered by:
+Updates are triggered by:

 - A trade being executed.
-- A auto-deleverage being executed.
+- An auto-deleverage being executed.
 - A liquidation being executed.
 - The last update being too old.
 - The price moving past the accepted change threshold.